Housing Supply Shortage

 DAAR believes there should be a local, state, and federal approach in solving the nationwide housing shortage.

-• DAAR supports efforts to address large shortages in capital and lending for the development of affordable housing by expanding resources and maximizing the potential of existing programs.
+- DAAR supports efforts to address large shortages in capital and lending for the development of affordable and attainable housing by expanding resources and maximizing the potential of existing programs.

-• DAAR supports incentivized shifts in local zoning and regulatory environments to substantially increase the quantity and density of developable residential space.
+- DAAR supports local zoning and regulatory environments to substantially increase the quantity and density of developable residential space.

-• DAAR supports expanding the capacity for residential construction by applying federal resources to help address construction capacity challenges such as rising construction costs and labor and materials shortages.
+- DAAR supports expanding the capacity for residential construction by applying resources to help address construction capacity challenges such as rising construction costs and labor and materials shortages, and extensive development timelines for zoning/permitting.

 Overview

-Considering the COVID-19 pandemic’s economic setback, as well as the lasting ramifications of the Great Recession in 2008, the lack of housing affordability/stock in the United States remains an issue that is worsening every day.
-As a result, cities and local communities must take concrete action to support housing affordability and stock in their areas.
+The lack of affordability and attainability of housing stock in the United States remains an issue.
+As a result, cities and local communities must take concrete action to support housing stock, affordability, and attainability in their areas.

-The Loudoun County Board of Supervisors has made it a priority to address the housing shortage, and DAAR stands committed to working with them, and members of the community, to meet this critical moment in the industry’s history.
+The Loudoun County Board of Supervisors has made it a priority to focus on meeting Loudoun County’s diverse housing needs, and DAAR stands committed to working with them, and members of the community, to meet this critical moment in the industry’s history.

 Background

-Nationwide housing inventory is lower than it’s been since the National Association of Realtors® (NAR) began tracking this data in 1982.
-On a local level, as of Q1 2021, Loudoun County only maintains a 12-day supply of housing stock.
+Nationwide housing inventory shortages continue to press on many housing markets, according to a 2025 National Association of Realtors® article regarding housing inventory.
+On a local level, as of October 2025, Loudoun County only maintains just under two months supply of housing stock.

 Our Focus

-DAAR supports local, state and federal policy strategies that will increase housing stock and expand affordable residence options for all who live or desire to live in Loudoun County.
+DAAR supports local, state and federal policy strategies that will increase housing stock and expand affordable and attainable housing options for all who live or desire to live in Loudoun County.